404411737/Python_practice/README.md

 # Python_practice
-# Use pandas , matplotlib & twstock to help us do financial decisions .
+# Use pandas,matplotlib & twstock to help us do financial decisions.